DYNAMOS-UVA/fl-disagreement-resolution/README.md

 - `output/orchestrator_results/`: Overall federated learning results
 - `output/models/`: Saved models for each round
 - `output/plots/`: Performance plots and visualizations (confusion matrices for MNIST, RUL predictions for N-CMAPSS)

+## Extending the Framework

+To add a new dataset or experiment type:

+1. Create a new module in `data_module/` for your dataset
+2. Implement the dataset class, and data loading/preprocessing utilities
+3. Add a new model class in `models.py`
+4. Update the orchestrator, client, and server to support the new experiment type

 ## Requirements